-Our leadership development efforts focus on multi-day Servant Leadership training sessions, in which approximately 38% of our leadership team participated in 2022, following 24% participation in 2021, as we generally returned to inperson training, with online options also available.
+Our leadership development efforts focus on multi-day Servant Leadership training sessions, in which approximately 41% of our leadership team participated in 2023, following 38% participation in 2022.
 These leadership training sessions are developed and administered by dedicated internal resources and also include participation by the senior leadership team.